1977–78 S.L. Benfica season: Season summary

 Monsanto, and the first preparation game was on 11 August with Portimonense in Estádio do Jamor.
 Afterwards they travelled to Seville to take part in the Trofeo Ciudad de Sevilla, with Sevilla and Vasas.

-Benfica started defending their league title on 3 September in the Derby de Lisboa with Sporting.
+Benfica started defending their league title on 3 September in the Lisbon derby with Sporting.
 They drew 1–1 with Jordão starting for Sporting and Humberto for Benfica.
 Throughout the month, Benfica won all remaining league matches and finished the month in first place.
 In the European Cup, they progressed to the second round after beating Torpedo Moscow on penalties, with Bento making an important contribution.
 In the opening league game of October, Benfica drew in Bessa with Boavista and was caught by Vitória de Guimarães in first, both with 8 points.
 Four days later, Benfica met Boldklubben 1903 for the second round of the European Cup, beating them with a goal from Pietra.

 Pietra would also score in Denmark, helping Benfica qualify for the quarter-finals.
 Meanwhile, domestically, after the draw in Bessa, Benfica won all remaining league matches in 1977, finishing the year in first with 21 points, four more than Sporting and Porto, who still had a game in hand.
 They resumed their league campaign with the reception to Porto in the Clássico on 15 January.
 They drew 0–0 and kept Porto at bay, retaining a two-point lead over them.
 Benfica won the next three matches, one of them a Derby against Sporting with a goal from Vítor Baptista, who subsequently lost an earring, an episode he was best remembered.
 On 19 February, in a visit to Estádio do Restelo, Benfica drew 0–0 with Belenenses and lost a point to Porto, reducing their lead to a single point.